SharafatKarim/blog-site/posts/2022/archlinux-install/index.md

 ## Prerequisite

 To install Arch Linux, indeed the best way to learn is Arch Wiki.
-But , for newbies, the official guide will be little tough to understand especially if you want to install on a btrfs file system or maybe a different kernel.
+But, the official guide will be little tough to understand to follow especially if you want to install on a btrfs file system or maybe a different kernel.
 This is why I won't be explaining everything in details and my guide is specifically for **intermediate users**.

 {{< admonition danger >}}

 If your intention is blindly copy paste commands from this guide or Arch wiki without understanding anything things may not work the way you want.
 So I highly recommend you to install any other distro.
 You can try,
-- [Manjaro Linux] - complete newbies to learn things around and recommended for stability.
+- [Manjaro Linux](https://manjaro.org/) - complete newbies to learn things around and recommended for stability.
-- [EndeavourOS] - it's more like graphical arch installer and highly recommended!
+- [EndeavourOS](https://endeavouros.com/) - it's more like graphical arch installer and highly recommended!

 {{< /admonition >}}

+## Pre-Installation

+### ISO
+You can grab it from [official download page](https://archlinux.org/download/)